The Vermont Beverage Scene

 Vermont Craft Brews

 We stock some of the hardest to get Vermont Craft beers.
 Lawson's Sip of Sunshine is usually on tap and you can also purchase it in four-packs.
 But, Vermont has dozens of small breweries, each with unique characteristics and stories.
-So we encourage visitors to try different options, especially the seasonal offerings often sold in the larger glass bottle formats.
+So we encourage visitors to try different options, especially the seasonal offerings often sold in the larger glass bottle format.

 Locally Roasted Coffee